blabla1337/skf-flask/skf/markdown/knowledge_base/102-knowledge_base--All_connections_should_be_TLS--.md

 **Solution:**

-Verify that TLS is used for all connections
+Verify that TLS is used for all connections (including both external and backend connections).
-(including both external and backend connections) that are using authentication tokens or that involve sensitive data or functions.
-Whenever
+This should also be enforced in the application itself.